Margie Minkler started getting hot flashes in her early 40s.

 Hot flashes are the most common complaint women express during the transition to menopause.
 Menopause is the time in a woman’s life when levels of reproductive hormones, such as estrogen and progesterone, drop, and she gradually stops releasing eggs from her ovaries.
 During this time, her periods become unpredictable until they stop entirely.

-While we typically associate menopause with our reproductive organs, the process is actually guided by the brain.
-Deep in the center of the brain are the hypothalamus and the pituitary gland, both of which control the release of these hormones in your body.
-To do so, they sense and react to levels of hormones already in the body, such as estrogen.
+While we typically associate menopause with our reproductive organs, much of the process is actually guided by the brain.
+Deep in the center of the brain are the hypothalamus and the pituitary gland, both of which sense and react to the levels of hormones already in your body, such as estrogen.
+When the levels are low, it might signal the ovaries to release more estrogen, for example.

 The hypothalamus also controls your body temperature.
 That’s where the hot flash “trouble” starts.